ropenscilabs/deposits/README.md

 ```

 The upper section of information shown by printing the client describes
-information on the client in general, and aspects of the nominated
+general information, and aspects of the specified service, and the
-service associated with the user (identified through the token, as
+profile of the user (identified through the locally-stored token, as
 described in [the “Installation and Setup”
 vignette](https://docs.ropensci.org/deposits/articles/install-setup.html#setup-api-tokens)).
 The lower section contains information on the current deposit held